armandofox/armandofox.github.io/index.md

 # News

+* April 1, 2023: Victor Huang and I presented a [paper](https://dl.acm.org/doi/10.1145/3545945.3569826) at SIGCSE
+2023 on our changes to [CS 375](cs375.org), the CS pedagogy course required of all first-time EECS GSIs.
+From the abstract: "Our view is that there is no meaningful separation between pedagogical and climate skills: rather than `compartmentalizing' climate into specific workshops or modules of a course, our semester-long required TA preparation course treats classroom climate as a lens through which traditional pedagogical skills are viewed, such as giving presentations that encourage participation, creating equitable assessments, and creating successful student groups by fostering belonging."

 * January 23, 2023: It's great to be back at in-person events again, having great discussions about software engineering education at [FISEE 2023](https://www.laser-foundation.org/fisee/2023/), where I gave an